skleanthous/presentations/20200130 - DDD fireside chat/Presentation.md

 Examples:

-1. No domain discovery
+1. Little effort in domain discovery
-1. Wrong boundaries
 1. Experts of old systems, not domain
 1. Not enough focus on strategic patterns
+1. Wrong boundaries

 ---